 Other Benefits Description This intervention offers reduced complexity that will significantly improve patient outcomes.
-All three JAK inhibitors are administered orally, which may be preferable to patients.
+JAK inhibitors are administered orally, which may be preferable to patients.
 Other TIMs are administered intravenously or via subcutaneous injection.
-This intervention will reduce important health disparities across racial, ethnic, gender, socio-economic, or regional categories.
-No. This intervention will significantly reduce caregiver or broader family burden.
-See above; oral administration.
-This intervention offers a novel mechanism of action or approach that will allow successful treatment of many patients for whom other available treatments have failed.
-No. This intervention will have a significant impact on The potential impact is likely comparable to other improving return to work and/or overall productivity.
+This intervention will reduce important health disparities across racial, ethnic, gender, socio- No. economic, or regional categories.
+This intervention will significantly reduce caregiver or See above; oral administration. broader family burden.
+See above, oral dallimistration.
+This intervention offers a novel mechanism of action or approach that will allow successful treatment of many patients for whom other available treatments No. have failed.
+This intervention will have a significant impact on The potential impact is likely comparable to other improving return to work and/or overall productivity.
 TIMs.
 Other important benefits or disadvantages that should have an important role in judgments of the value of this intervention.
 No.